Harsit86/MAT-Coding-Challenge/apps/mat_fan_engagement/README.md

 them in the code.
 * Not sure if it's possible given the limited telemetry data but find a better way to get the car position and generate events.
+* Use a proper pipeline framework e.g. [luigi](https://github.com/spotify/luigi) or [Airflow](https://airflow.apache.org/) although
+for this task both seemed to be an overkill.
+* Better error handling e.g. on client unable to connect or disconnect